MyCryptoCheckout/wordpress/readme.txt

 See the <a href="https://mycryptocheckout.com/comparison/">feature comparison page on the our website</a> to see why you should use MyCryptoCheckout instead of other crypto payment gateways.

 With the free license you can process three sales per month.
-If you require more, a flat rate license can be purchased for your account.
+If you require more, a <a href="https://mycryptocheckout.com/pricing/">flat rate license</a> can be purchased for your account.
+There are also <a href="https://mycryptocheckout.com/bulk-pricing/">bulk pricing options</a> available if you need to use MyCryptoCheckout on several domains.

 Transaction processing is free!
 Unlike other payment gateways we do not charge any percentages nor fixed amounts per transaction.
 The license cost is the same whether you have 10 or 10,000 sales a month.